beefy/workoutassistant/README.md

  - Approve List for approved email senders is stored in SQLite
  - Web search uses duck duck go

+Tasks that run on a regular schedule:

+ - Heartbeat
+ - Check and process emails
+ - Create and send a daily newsletter based on the front page news of apnews.com
-When running, it checks for new emails and responds to them periodically.
-Also, it randomly browses Moltbook, making posts, comments, or upvoting posts.
+ - Browse Moltbook, making posts, making comments, or upvoting/downvoting posts
+ - Trade cryptocurrency on the Solana blockchain based on 5 indicators from the last 72 hours of price data

 ### Headless web search